drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 ![](../../../.gitbook/assets/scene-parcels-toggled.png)

-The default scene has its coordinates set to _0,0_, this information is not necessary to change while developing a scene offline, unless you need to occupy multiple parcels.
-You will need to change this before deploying, to coordinates where you do have deploy permissions.
+The default scene has its coordinates set to _0,0_.
+You don't need to change this while developing a scene offline, unless you need to occupy multiple parcels.
+You will need to change this before deploying to coordinates where you have deploy permissions.

 You can also change the scene coordinates on the `scene.json` file: